sangamsingh18/one8-erp-crm/README.md

 ## 📄 License

-This project is licensed under the **MIT License** — feel free to use, modify, and distribute with attribution.
+This project is for educational and demonstration purposes only. feel free to use, modify, and distribute with attribution.

 ---